bionade24/bionade24.github.io/content/post/2022-04-13-extend-sailfish-rootfs-with-unused-partitions.md

 Let's do it.
 -

-First of all, change to root user, which is reuquired for all operations.
+First of all, change to root user, which is required for all operations.
 Do that by entering `devel-su` in the command line.
-Afterwards, you'll need to enter your root password, which is changable in the same place as where the development mode can be activated.
+Afterwards, you'll need to enter your root password, which is changeable in the same place as where the development mode can be activated.

 ### Add the partition to LVM ###